majazimnoch/Intro-days-project/README.md

 ## Overview

-The task was to create a business one-pager website that contains an image or video header, a signup form, and an accordion.
-It was made in a group of 5 people, using mob-programming technique.
-This simple project was to be finished during just a couple of hours, durng the intro day of the Web Development Bootcamp (Technigo).
+This project, created as part of the Web Development Bootcamp at Technigo, is a business one-pager website developed collaboratively by a team of 5 individuals using mob-programming techniques.
+The project was completed within a few hours during the introductory day of the Bootcamp.
+Emphasis on simplicity and quick implementation to meet project goals within the given timeframe.
+The brief for the project included: having an engaging image or video header, a signup form and an accordion for the Q&A section, made with some basic logics of JavaScript.

 ## Business one-pager website

-Our group decided to develop a page dedicated to adoption of dogs.
-We made a simple form where people interested in adoption can fill in their personal information.
-We also added an accordion using Javascript logic.
-This is a FAQ section which covers some dogs adoption questions.
+Our team chose to create a dedicated webpage focused on dog adoption.
+We designed a user-friendly form for individuals interested in adoption to easily submit their personal details.
+To facilitate form testing and debugging, we utilize the httpbin.org service as the form action endpoint.
+This allows us to observe and validate the data sent from the adoption form.
+The /anything endpoint on HTTPBin is a versatile tool for testing and debugging HTTP requests.
+It echoes back information about the received request, making it useful for validating your application's interactions with a server.

+We implemented a dynamic FAQ section using JavaScript logic to address common dog adoption questions.
 This JavaScript code snippet enhances user interactivity by allowing the toggling of a class, "active," on two specified HTML elements (#section1 and #section2).
 The code defines toggle functions for each element, and these functions are triggered by click events on the corresponding elements.
 This implementation provides a straightforward way to toggle visual styles, contributing to a more dynamic and engaging user experience.

 ## The problem

-After the intro days, I decided to add some improvements to our simole project.
+After the intro days, I decided to add some improvements to our simple project.
 Instead of an image in the header, I added a video from <a href="https://www.pexels.com/videos/" target="a_blank"> Pexels </a>.
+It required using <video> tag instead of placing the image as a background of the div.
+Then the video needed to be adjusted for each of three sizes of the screen to make this project responsive.

 ## View it live
-Here you will see it <a href="https://leafy-duckanoo-0d53b4.netlify.app/"> live </a>.
+Here you will see it <a href="https://leafy-duckanoo-0d53b4.netlify.app/" target="_blank"> live </a>.